 Modeling tools such as the Online Phenology and Degree-Day tool at USPest.org was developed to aid growers and pesticide applicators to accurately time pesticide applications to more effectively target vulnerable life stages of pests and diseases.

 The Integrated Plant Protection Center (IPPC) was formed in the College of Agricultural Sciences at Oregon State University (OSU) in 1967, and has been conducting research and outreach in a state, national and international setting ever since.
 The IPPC is part of the Department of Environmental and Molecular Toxicology at Oregon State University.

 The IPPC provides a home for the State IPM Coordinator, who works with the USDA CSREES, the federal partner of the Land Grant Universities in the USA, to implement integrated pest management (IPM) practices wherever these are needed.
-This program of implementation is guided by the National Roadmap for IPM, which has established goals for delivering economically sustainable pest management with reduced risks to human health and to the environment in the USA.
-To help us in this process, the USDA has established four regional IPM Centers, and the IPPC works closely with the Western IPM Center based at University of California, Davis.
+This program is guided by the National Roadmap for IPM, which has established goals for delivering economically sustainable pest management with reduced risks to human health and to the environment in the USA.
+To aide in this process, the USDA has established four regional IPM Centers, and the IPPC works closely with the Western IPM Center based at University of California, Davis.

 While the IPPC leads and coordinates a number of multi-investigator, multi-state research and outreach programs based on IPM, it is only one element of the broader IPM program at Oregon State University.